-Blue Cliff College does not deny admission or discriminate on the basis of age, race, sex, religion, national origin, veteran's status, disability, or sexual orientation.
-In addition, the Institution complies with the Civil Rights Act of 1964, related Executive Orders 11246 and 11375, Title IX of the Education Amendments Act of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans Readjustment Assistance Act of 1974 and all civil rights laws of the States in which Blue Cliff schools are located.
+Blue Cliff College does not deny admission or discriminate based on age, race, sex, religion, national origin, veteran's status, disability, or sexual orientation.
+In addition, the Institution complies with the Civil Rights Act of 1964, related Executive Orders 11246 and 11375, Title IX of the Education Amendments Act of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans Readjustment Assistance Act of 1974 and all civil rights laws of the States in which Blue Cliff colleges are located.